ConquerorsOfMystery/seabass/README.md

 feature.

-CBAS is meant to completely supersede all existing programming language infrastructure and replace it with a clean, sleek, simple system written in C99.
+CBAS is meant to completely supersede all existing programming language infrastructure and replace it with a clean, sleek, simple and reasonably efficient system.

 # What makes Coder's BASILISK good?